 There are a number of outdoor gear shops in the small town of El Chaltén, but don’t expect to find amazing selection or prices.
 We recommend buying your gear before you travel to Argentina and contributing to the local economy in other ways.
 But Chaltén's gear shops in town can be helpful for picking up small items in a pinch, and are well-stocked with propane and white gas (bencina) for your backpacking stove.
 Additionally, most gear shops in town have a large number of items for rent at reasonable rates, including equipment for the Huemul Circuit's Tyrolean traverse, boots, backpacking packs, sleeping bags, and more.

 A number of easy to moderate overnight hikes are possible by linking together some of the day hikes above.
 For example, it's possible to hike from El Pilar to Campo Poinconot for a night, onto Laguna Torre for a second night at Campo De Agostini, and then back to town on the third day.
-Camping is free and there is no need for permit.
-However, if you plan to hike the Huemul Circuit, you will need to register at the ranger station a short walk south of town.
-Registration is free and can be done in the days leading up to your trek or the morning of (the office opens at 9 a.m.).
-To qualify for a permit for the Huemul Circuit, you must present your passport, show that you have the required gear, and watch a short presentation on the route.
-When you arrive back in town following your trek, you must notify the park rangers that you have returned via a registration form drop box or email.
+Camping is free and there is no need for a permit.
+However, if you plan to hike the Huemul Circuit, you will need to register with the park.
+The ranger station just outside of town also offers a short presentation on the loop, including details on route-finding cruxes and how to safely cross the Tyrolean traverses.

 The town of El Chaltén is a hiker’s dream.
 It is quite possible—even recommended—to explore the entire area without a car.
 Most trekking routes begin just a few minutes’ walk from the center of town, and taxis and shuttles run frequently to the few trailheads outside town along Ruta 41.
 El Chaltén has plenty of accommodations to choose from, including hotels, apartments, hostels, and camping plots.
 For those who like to make plans in advance, Airbnb or Booking.com can be a good place to start.
 If you arrive without reservations, any of the numerous hostels or campgrounds likely will be able to accommodate you.
 El Chaltén is well-equipped with grocery stores, panadarías (bakeries), restaurants, and watering holes to help you gear up for and wind down from long days on the trail.